peeringdb/docs/docs/index.md

 ## Policies

 * By using this service, you agree to adhere to PeeringDB's [Acceptable Use Policy](https://www.peeringdb.com/aup).
-* The [Admin Committee Guidelines and Criteria for Approving Networks, IXPs, and Facilities](/committee/admin/approval-guidelines/) documents PeeringDB’s approval process.
+* The [Admin Committee Guidelines and Criteria for Approving Networks, IXPs, and Facilities](committee/admin/approval-guidelines/) documents PeeringDB’s registration approval process.

 ## Getting started